steinwurf/steinwurf-docs/source/unittest.rst

 1. ``SuperCoder::initialize(the_factory)``
 2. ``SuperCoder::block_size()``

-Using our Doxygen documentation, it is possible to look up the purpose of the two undefined functions.
+Using our project documentation, it is possible to look up the purpose of the two undefined functions.

 In this case we want to check that the state is correctly updated when